-Chuck zum of 1881.818 ix F288.
+Chuck zon of 1881-818 iz F258.

-Are you sure (Y/N) 7 [Y]
+Son upon sure (Y/N) Y IVI

-Press BSC To Return to Main Memo '''
+From ESC In Setains to Main Memo '''

 7. The utility starts to program the new BIOS information into the Flash ROM.
 The boot block is updated automatically only when necessary.
 This minimizes the possibility of boot problems in case of update failures.
 When the programming is done, the message "Flashed Successfully" appears.